SolidLabResearch/WhatsInAPod/content/comparison.md

 so there is no longer a natural document grouping.
 On the other hand,
-different selections need to be created from the raw data, so there specific document organizations provide no universal benefit across APIs.
+different selections need to be created from the raw data, so their specific document organizations provide no universal benefit across APIs.
 Consequently,
 document-based storage systems are not a good technological fit.
 In the long term,